kinfallen/shazamify/README.md

 # shazamify
-Automatically get songs from Shazam's Charts and pipe them into a Spotify Playlist
+Automatically get songs from Shazam's Charts and pipe them into a Spotify Playlist.
+Download the Python scripts, edit the CSV and Authorisation variables, and run them in terminal (Python required) or Python Launcher.

+Currently, the script is set up so as to ignore duplicate songs as well as songs that aren't from 2023.
+The hope is to start these in 2024 on a weekly cron job and have a cumulative list of tracks over the year.

 # Set up your Spotify Dev account here using these instructions